moksh-mehta/reddit-political-analysis/analysis_deliverable/Analysis_ReadMe.txt

 and tested a linear regression model to determine the correlation between the two variables.
 Cross-validation was also done, and for regularization, our L2-norm value is 2.504820923622704.

+Interpretation: The mean squared error we got for the regressionn model was 0.0072, which was very low indicating a high accuracy.
-Interpretation: We got a p_value of 0.0 <= 0.05.
+We got a p_value of 0.0 <= 0.05.
 Hence, we can reject the null hypothesis that there is no correlation between the two variables as the low p_value indicates statistical significance for the correlation.
 As we got a correlation slope of 0.0288, it suggests a  positive correlation between the distance from the root and positivity of the sentiment.
 As a result, we must reject our hypothesis as subreddits further from the root are actually more positive in sentiment.
 However, the R^2 value was 0.0054 which is very low and suggests that